-- (1) A Professional Registrant who fails to comply with the obligations pursuant to section 7.6.3 of the Bylaws [Mandatory Continuing Education Hours and Activities for Professional Registrants] or section 7.6.4 of the Bylaws [Mandatory Continuing Education Plan for Professional Registrants], as applicable, by 11:59 PM (Pacific Time) on the last day of the Reporting Year and is not granted a late exemption pursuant to section 7.6.10 of the Bylaws [Late Exemption from Continuing Education Plan, Hours, or Activities] must - (a) [Repealed 2023-02-28] - (b) complete the required Continuing Education Hours, Ethical Learning activities, or Regulatory Learning activities, - (c) submit a continuing education program declaration, and - (d) send to EGBC the late completion fee specified in Schedule C of the Bylaws, - (e) [Repealed 2023-05-01] - by 11:59 PM (Pacific Time) on September 30 in the following Reporting Year. - [(1) amended 2023-02-28; (1)(a) repealed 2023-02-28; (1)(e) repealed 2023-05-01] - (2) If a Professional Registrant fails to comply with the requirements set out in subsection (1), the Registrar must suspend the Professional Registrant's registration until such requirements are complete. - [(2) amended 2023-02-28 and 2023-05-01] - (3) If a Professional Registrant fails to comply with the requirements set out in subsection (1) by 11:59 PM (Pacific Time) on December 31, the Registrar must cancel the Professional Registrant's registration. - [(3) amended 2023-02-28 and 2023-05-01] - (4) A designated structural engineer who fails to complete required Technical Learning activities pursuant to section 7.6.5(1) of the Bylaws [Mandatory Continuing Education Hours and Activities for Designated Structural Engineers] by 11:59 PM (Pacific Time) on the last day of the Reporting Year and is not granted a late exemption pursuant to section 7.6.10(1) of the Bylaws [Late Exemption from Continuing Education Plan, Hours, or Activities] must - (a) complete the required Technical Learning activities, - (b) submit a continuing education program declaration, and - (c) send to EGBC the late completion fee specified in Schedule C of the Bylaws, - (d) [Repealed 2023-05-01]
+- (1) A Professional Registrant who fails to comply with the obligations pursuant to section 7.6.3 of the Bylaws [Mandatory Continuing Education Hours and Activities for Professional Registrants] or section 7.6.4 of the Bylaws [Mandatory Continuing Education Plan for Professional Registrants], as applicable, by 11:59 PM (Pacific Time) on the last day of the Reporting Year and is not granted a late exemption pursuant to section 7.6.10 of the Bylaws [Late Exemption from Continuing Education Plan, Hours, or Activities] must - (a) [Repealed 2023-02-28] - (b) complete the required Continuing Education Hours, Ethical Learning activities, or Regulatory Learning activities, - (c) submit a continuing education program declaration, and - (d) send to EGBC the late completion fee specified in Schedule C of the Bylaws, - (e) [Repealed 2023-05-01] - by 11:59 PM (Pacific Time) on September 30 in the following Reporting Year.

+[(1) amended 2023-02-28; (1)(a) repealed 2023-02-28; (1)(e) repealed 2023-05-01]

+(2) If a Professional Registrant fails to comply with the requirements set out in subsection (1), the Registrar must suspend the Professional Registrant's registration until such requirements are complete.

+(3) If a Professional Registrant fails to comply with the requirements set out in subsection (1) by 11:59 PM (Pacific Time) on December 31, the Registrar must cancel the Professional Registrant's registration.

+- (4) A designated structural engineer who fails to complete required Technical Learning activities pursuant to section 7.6.5(1) of the Bylaws [Mandatory Continuing Education Hours and Activities for Designated Structural Engineers] by 11:59 PM (Pacific Time) on the last day of the Reporting Year and is not granted a late exemption pursuant to section 7.6.10(1) of the Bylaws [Late Exemption from Continuing Education Plan, Hours, or Activities] must - (a) complete the required Technical Learning activities, - (b) submit a continuing education program declaration, and - (c) send to EGBC the late completion fee specified in Schedule C of the Bylaws, - (d) [Repealed 2023-05-01]